haoyuwlab/PDSIR/README.md

 ## Illustration on the 2013-2015 outbreak of Ebola in Western Africa

-We now turn to the
+We now turn to a case study of the \$2013\$-\$2015\$ outbreak of Ebola Haemorrhagic Fever in Western Africa.
 We consider the prefecture Gueckedou in Guinea, where a total of 410 infections were observed between December 2013 and May 2015.
-The observed data consist of the number of infections in each week.
-These incidence counts are shown below.
+The observed data consist of the number of infections in each week, which are shown below.

 <img src="man/figures/README-ebola-1.png" width="80%" style="display: block; margin: auto;" />